-All trips are for up to 6 customers.
-Pay at end of trip with check, cash, or credit card.
+Cruises are for up to 6 customers, potentially 12 on some cruises.
+Pay at end of trip with check, cash, or credit card is fine.
 Thank you.

 *We pick up from the docks behind Sheffield’s (Sonoco Station) on the island at Ocean Isle Beach*